 THE THREE AGES OF THE MAN

-"... there are two generations to fight: the one with the laws, the other with the force: that first is just of the man, that second of the beasts: but why first the many times is not enough, it needs to resort to the second.
-In order of it, to a prince is necessary to know well to use the beast and the man...
+"... there are two ways of fighting: one with laws, the other with force: the first is proper to man, the second to beasts: but because the first is often not enough, it is better to have recourse to the second.
+Therefore it is necessary for a prince to know how to use man and beast well....

-Being therefore a prince needed to well know to use the beast, he must of those to keep the fox and the lion; because the lion does not defend from the laces, the fox is not defended from the woolves.
-It must, so, to be fox to know laces, and lion to frighten the woolves.
-Those people who stay simply on the lion, do not mean it.
-It cannot, therefore, a prudent gentleman, and he do not must, to observe the faith, when such observance goes against himself and that the causes that made it to promise are extinguished ."
+Therefore, since a prince must know how to use the beast well, he must take the fox and the lion of those beasts; because the lion does not defend itself against snares, the fox does not defend itself against wolves.
+It is necessary, therefore, to be a fox to know the snares, and a lion to stun the wolves.
+Those who are simply on the lion do not realize this.
+Therefore a prudent Lord cannot, and must not, observe the faith, when this observance turns against him, and the reasons for which it was promised are extinguished."
 (Nicolò Machiavelli, The Prince, chap.XVIII)

 Fig.1 Three-headed anthropomorphic sculpture in stone of Tiglieto

 The little sculpture " represents three heads joined with look in three different directions... it seems that it represents the three ages.
 In this sense, the meaning, with the natural diversifications that time, space and cultural evolution involve, finds a parallel with the zoomorphic sculpture on bone (Upper Paleolithic, France), representing a skull of horse, a head of horse and a small head of colt, topic of cult of the Mousterian, than symbolically represents the three ages. " (Gaietto, 1982).

 The interpretation of Gaietto about the three ages, therefore, finds, like by himself observed and documented , direct parallelisms with this magdalenian sculpture, probably handle of an harpoon for fishing (Fig.2)

 Fig.2 Magdalenian sculpture on bone, France, representing three heads of horse